ramanadhredy/ramanadhredy/README.md

 **Capgemini** (Dec 2016 – May 2021)
 - Automated Guidewire test cases using Java & Selenium
-- Built hybrid automation frameworks
+- Built hybrid automation frameworks to streamline testing workflows
-- Managed dashboards & workflows in JIRA
+- Managed dashboards & workflows in JIRA for cross-team visibility
-- Led test design and defect tracking for Guidewire Products
+- Led test design, defect tracking, and impact analysis for Guidewire Products
-- Delivered detailed peer reviews and reports
+- Delivered detailed peer reviews, progress reports, and QA metrics
+- Collaborated with stakeholders to gather, refine, and document business requirements
+- Conducted gap analysis and proposed solutions to align system functionality with business needs
+- Supported UAT planning and execution by creating test scenarios based on business rules
 ---

 ## 🎓 Education